 Scaling up on a losing position means entering a losing trade in the same direction with the same amount or a bigger amount of money than the initial trade.

-For example, you enter a 0.1 buy trade and it moves 10 pips against you, so you enter another 0.1 buy trade.
+For example, you enter a 0.1 buy trade, and it moves 10 pips against you, so you enter another 0.1 buy trade.
 Once the second trade moves 5 pips in your favor, you could exit the whole position for breakeven.
-One trade lost 5 pips and the other one profited 5 pips.
+One trade lost 5 pips, and the other one profited 5 pips.

-It’s very important that you don’t exceed 1.5% of your account if all the fixing attempts trades fail.
+You mustn’t exceed 1.5% of your account if all the fixing attempts trades fail.

 Scaling down means reducing your position once you understand the trade will most probably fail.

 Let’s say you enter a 0.2 trade with a 100 pip stop loss, taking a total risk of 200 dollars.
-The trade already moved against you 60 pips and everything shows the price will reach your stop loss.
-In that case, you could choose to close half your position for a 60 pip loss (banking a 60 dollar loss), and let the remaining half to either turn back and move in your favor or simply reach the stop loss.
+The trade already moved against you 60 pips, and everything shows the price will reach your stop loss.
+In that case, you could choose to close half your position for a 60 pip loss (banking a 60 dollar loss) and let the remaining half either turn back and move in your favor or simply reach the stop loss.
 If the remaining open position reaches your stop loss, you will lose an extra 100 dollars, totaling a 160 dollar loss instead of a 200 dollar loss initially risked.

 Hedging means opening the opposing position to current open trade.
-Simply, trading the same currency pair in both directions at the same time.
+Simply trading the same currency pair in both directions at the same time.

-If you trade the same lot size in both directions you will profit in one direction while losing in the other one, so basically you freeze your trade to reevaluate what to do with it.
+If you trade the same lot size in both directions, you will profit in one direction while losing in the other one, so basically, you freeze your trade to reevaluate what to do with it.
 You buy time.